luiswav/LibraryOfAlexandria/README.md

 LibraryOfAlexandria
 ===================

-LibraryOfAlexandria is a repo which is dedicated to learn new technologies, for example, Angular
+The purpose of this repository is to test git and GitHub operations.